Impurity with a resonance in the vicinity of the Fermi energy

-which is non-analytical in $\Gamma$.
-The non-analytical behavior of the energy suggests the existence of a relevant length scale in addition to the one given by the density of the Fermi gas.
-This length scale should be proportional to $1/\Gamma$ as is evident from the argument of the logarithm in Eq.~(\ref{eq_energy_approximate}).
-For $\Gamma\to 0$, this length scale determines the physics of the system far outside the size of the potential.
-Therefore, the next step of our investigation is to consider the density profile of the Fermi gas.
+Note that this expression is non-analytical in $\Gamma$, which indicates that one has to be careful when using perturbative approaches to study the problem.
+The non-analytical behavior of the energy also suggests the emergence of a relevant length scale in addition to the one given by the density of the Fermi gas.
+That length scale should be proportional to $1/\Gamma$ as is evident from the argument of the logarithm in Eq.~(\ref{eq_energy_approximate}).
+For $\Gamma\to 0$, it should determine the physics of the system far outside the size of the potential.
+In order to verify this, the next step of our investigation is to consider the density profile of the Fermi gas.